audient-void/TapoKeeper/README.md

 # Install dependencies
 npm install

-# Create .env file with your credentials
+# Create env file with your credentials
-cp .env.example .env
+cp env.example env
-# Edit .env and add your TAPO_EMAIL and TAPO_PASSWORD
+# Edit env and add your TAPO_EMAIL and TAPO_PASSWORD

 # Run the monitor
 npm start